AK-Hanf/Lecture-unit-4f-for-future-/README.md

-Generated to deposit data for the master thesis of Alex
+Generated to deposit data for the master thesis of Aleksandar Lubinić